jeffzma2000/wsb-sentiment-analysis/README.md

 ## Todo

-* Conduct sentiment analysis.
-  * Need to adjust for options terminology (i.e. puts, calls, bear, bull)
-* Get average sentiment.
-* Plot average sentiment as a function of time.
-* Overlay stock/option movements on plot and test for correlation.
+* Refactor code
+  * Any subreddit
+  * Write as script and save df to output directory
+* Try inference based on WSB